narciszait/ad-ios-objc/README.md

+### This is the official Microsoft ADAL framework, v4.0.7, downloaded from Microsoft.
+It has some small modifications that suited my needs
 ---

 This library, ADAL for iOS and macOS, will no longer receive new feature improvements.
 Instead, use the new library